 Under the terms of the tax matters agreement entered into on April 24, 2015 by the Company, Windstream Services, LLC and Windstream (the "Tax Matters Agreement"), in connection with the Spin-Off, we are generally responsible for any taxes imposed on Windstream that arise from the failure of the Spin-Off and the debt exchanges to qualify as tax-free for U.S. federal income tax purposes, within the meaning of Section 355 and Section 368(a)(1)(D) of the Code, as applicable, to the extent such failure to qualify is attributable to certain actions, events or transactions relating to our stock, indebtedness, assets or business, or a breach of the relevant representations or any covenants made by us in the Tax Matters Agreement, the materials submitted to the IRS in connection with the request for the private letter ruling or the representations provided in connection with the tax opinion.
-We believe that the probability of us incurring obligations under the Tax Matters Agreement are remote; and therefore, we have recorded no such liabilities in our Consolidated Balance Sheet as of December 31, 2020.
+We believe that the probability of us incurring obligations under the Tax Matters Agreement are remote; and therefore, we have recorded no such liabilities in our Consolidated Balance Sheet as of December 31, 2021.

-Note 18.
+Note 17.
 Accumulated Other Comprehensive Income

-Changes in accumulated other comprehensive income (loss) by component is as follows for the years ended December 31, 2020, 2019 and 2018:
+Changes in accumulated other comprehensive income (loss) by component is as follows for the years ended December 31, 2021, 2020 and 2019:

-(Thousands) 2020 2019 2018 Cash flow hedge changes in fair value gain (loss): Balance at beginning of period \$ (23,442) \$ 30,042 \$ 6,351 Other comprehensive income (loss) before reclassifications (7,713) (51,288) 21,626 Amounts reclassified from accumulated other comprehensive income 677 (3,324) 2,624 Net other comprehensive income (loss) (30,478) (24,570) 30,601 Less: Other comprehensive income (loss) attributable to noncontrolling interest (125) (1,128) 559 Balance at end of period (30,353) (23,442) 30,042 Interest rate swap termination: Balance at beginning of period attributable to common shareholders Amounts reclassified from accumulated other comprehensive income 10,155 - Balance at end of period 10,155 Less: Other comprehensive income (loss) attributable to noncontrolling interest 169 - Balance at end of period attributable to common shareholders 9,986 Foreign currency translation gain (loss): Balance at beginning of period 63 1,470 Translation adjustments - - (1,440) Amounts reclassified from accumulated other comprehensive income (63) - Net other comprehensive income (loss) 30 Less: Other comprehensive income (loss) attributable to noncontrolling interest (33) Balance at end of period 63 Accumulated other comprehensive income (loss) at end of period \$ (20,367) \$ (23,442) \$ 30,105
+(Thousands) 2021 2020 2019 Cash flow hedge changes in fair value gain (loss): Balance at beginning of period \$ (30,353) \$ (23,442) \$ 30,042 Other comprehensive loss before reclassifications (7,713) (51,288) Amounts reclassified from accumulated other comprehensive income 677 (3,324) Net other comprehensive loss (30,353) (30,478) (24,570) Less: Other comprehensive loss attributable to noncontrolling interest (125) (1,128) Balance at end of period (30,353) (30,353) (23,442) Interest rate swap termination: Balance at beginning of period attributable to common shareholders 9,986 Amounts reclassified from accumulated other comprehensive income 11,317 10,155 Balance at end of period 21,303 10,155 Less: Other comprehensive income attributable to noncontrolling interest 114 169 Balance at end of period attributable to common shareholders 21,189 9,986 Foreign currency translation gain (loss): Balance at beginning of period 63 Translation adjustments Amounts reclassified from accumulated other comprehensive income (63) Net other comprehensive income (loss) Less: Other comprehensive income (loss) attributable to noncontrolling interest Balance at end of period Accumulated other comprehensive income (loss) at end of period \$ (9,164) \$ (20,367) \$ (23,442)

-Note 19.
+Note 18.
 Income Taxes

-We elected on our initial U.S. federal income tax return to be treated as a REIT under the Internal Revenue Code of 1986, as amended (the "Code").
+We elected on our initial U.S. federal income tax return to be treated as a REIT under the Code.
 To qualify as a REIT, we must distribute at least 90% of our annual REIT taxable income, determined without regard to the dividends paid deduction and excluding any capital gains, to shareholders, and meet certain organizational and operational requirements, including asset holding requirements.
 As a REIT, we will generally not be subject to U.S. federal income tax on income that we distribute as dividends to our shareholders.
-If we fail to qualify as a REIT in any taxable year unless certain relief provisions apply, we will be subject to U.S. federal income tax, including any applicable alternative minimum tax for open taxable years through 2017, on our taxable income at regular corporate income tax rates, and we could not deduct dividends paid to our shareholders in computing taxable income.
-Any resulting corporate liability could be substantial and could materially and adversely affect our net income and net cash available for distribution to shareholders.
+If we fail to qualify as a REIT in any taxable year unless certain relief provisions apply, we will be subject to U.S. federal income tax, including any applicable alternative minimum tax for open taxable years through 2017, on our taxable income at regular corporate liability could be substantial and could materially and adversely affect our net income and net cash available for distribution to shareholders.
 Unless we were entitled to relief under certain Code provisions, we also would be disqualified from reelecting to be taxed as a REIT for the four taxable years following the year in which we failed to qualify as a REIT.